Cookies on this website

 - From a business and marketing standpoint, creating accessible sites ensures that pages load faster and appear higher in search engine rankings, which will make the site a much more valuable marketing tool for any company.

-Brightsmith Group Ltd, Kemp House, 160 City Road, London, United Kingdom, EC1V 2NX registered company number 12183487 (“We”, “Us”) are committed to protecting and respecting your privacy.
+Brightsmith Group Ltd (Company number 12183487), Kemp House, 160 City Road, London, United Kingdom, EC1V 2NX registered company number 12183487 (“We”, “Us”) are committed to protecting and respecting your privacy.
 This Privacy Notice (together with any other documents referred to herein) sets out the basis on which the personal data collected from you, or that you provide to Us, will be processed by Us in connection with Our recruitment processes.
 Please read the following carefully to understand Our views and practices regarding your personal data and how We will treat it.

 For the purpose of the General Data Protection Regulation (“GDPR”) the Data Controller is Brightsmith Group Ltd.

 We use Bullhorn, an online application provided by Bullhorn International Inc, to assist with Our recruitment process.
 We use Bullhorn to process personal information as a data processor on Our behalf.
 Bullhorn is only entitled to process your personal data in accordance with Our instructions.

 Where you apply for a job opening posted by Us, these Privacy Notice provisions will apply to Our processing of your personal information in addition to Our other Privacy Notice which has been provided to you separately or is available on Our Website.

 Where you apply for a job opening via the application function on a job site or similar online service provider (“Partner”), you should note that the relevant Partner may retain your personal data and may also collect data from Us in respect of the progress of your application.
 Any use by the Partner of your data will be in accordance with the Partner’s Privacy Notice.